 Are those actual commercials or sponsored messages that pop up without leaving the live broadcast? (like here's the Old Spice Red Zone stats blah blah)

-Yes they pay a lot of money for those "pop up" I try to Not to screw those up.
+Not to screw those up.
 Billboards are usually run comming out of or going o commercial breaks.

 What does that button do?